 Islanders

-Love Island Games is more cutthroat (and physically challenging) than ever.
-Not only are the Islanders at risk based on their performance in challenges, but now viewers have a say in who stays in the game.
-The public’s opinion is just as important as that of their fellow contestants this time around.
+Love Island Games Season 2 is coming to a close.
+Over the last several weeks, the spinoff series proved to be more cutthroat than ever.
+Not only were the Islanders at risk based on their performance in challenges, but viewers have had a say in who stayed in the game.
+The public’s opinion has been just as important as that of their fellow contestants this time around.
+These Love Island alums have had to bring their A-game every single day.

-Eight episodes in, a number of bombshells have already entered the villa, such as Season 1 competitors Justine Ndiba and Johnny Middlebrooks, but nearly just as many have been sent home.
-So, who was the first Islander to get dumped?
-Who fell victim to the first double elimination of Season 2?
-Which pair went from power couple to ex-Islanders in just a handful of episodes?
+Sixteen episodes in, several bombshells entered the villa, such as Season 1 competitors Justine Ndiba and Johnny Middlebrooks, but just as many have been sent home.
+So, who was the latest Islander to get dumped?
+The finale is only one day away, so who didn’t make the cut in the end?

 Find out which fan-favorite Islanders are out of the running for the $250,000 prize, and keep coming back after every episode to get a refresher on who’s been sent home and why.